 The 5th/6th Grade Choir can be chosen as their Friday elective by students in fifth grade, students in sixth grade can choose choir as one of their two music hours per week.
 (Please see: 5th Grade Music and 6th Grade Music)

 Starting in fifth grade students are eligible to become Peer Mediators.
-A class trip with the entire grade level is taken at either the end of fifth or the beginning of sixth grade.
+A class trip with the entire grade level is taken at the beginning of sixth grade.

 The end of sixth grade marks the end of the students’ elementary school career which is celebrated with the “Bridge Ceremony” on the last day of school.
 They cross the bridge between the elementary and high school buildings saying farewell to the ES principals and being welcomed on the other side by the HS principals.
 The Friday before school starts again in August the new 7th graders take part in a special Orientation Day to become familiar with the high school.